 Make sure the zip tie is snug.
 Then cut off the excess with a pair of scissors.

 Repeat on both top and bottom of the divider.

 - Repeat Steps for Bottom Freezer Basket

 The bottom freezer basket is much deeper and has a lining tray at the bottom.
-The one divider that came with it is not removable.
+The one divider that came with the basket was not removable.

 To make the dividers an exact fit, I laid the basket on its side so I could trace the shape onto a plastic corrugated sheet.

 Cut the divider(s) out and follow the same steps used for the upper basket to attach the dividers.

 - Place Basket Back Into Freezer

 So much better!
 Now the frozen food contents will stay in rows which will help me keep the contents organized so everything is easy to find at a glance.